Ibrutinib (Imbruvica®)

 Second cancer

 Ibrutinib can increase the risk of developing non-melanoma skin cancer (basal cell or squamous cell skin cancer).
 The benefits of treatment usually far outweigh this risk.
-Your doctor can talk to you about this.
+Your doctor, nurse or pharmacist can talk to you about this.

 Raised levels of white blood cells